 The Ukrainian family was built on the principles of spirituality and faith.
 This is true of pagan times – man lived in close union with the kindness to his nature and tried to keep her secret.
 According to M. Stelmakhovich, the Ukrainian family early acquired its “space inspiration” (father – “moon”, mother – “bright star”, children – “asterisk”).
 The folk tradition ennobled the union between the parents, which was embodied in the image of the goddess Lada.
 And even the names “nanny”, “nenka”, “nenya”, “nianko”, as well as “mom” are associated with the names of the gods (Stelmakhovich M., 1997).

 It also united parents, the whole race – on the basis of unity of public aspirations.
 The family is also united by a community of national-cultural interests, often jointly participating in the national liberation struggle.
-Surviving in the face of constant brutal ethnocide, being isolated from the elitist culture that was concentrated in the capitals of metropolitan areas (Warsaw, St. Petersburg), the Ukrainian family created its own folk culture – fairy tale, song, dance, and too much nurturing its mother tongue.
+Surviving in the face of constant ethnocide, being isolated from the elitist culture that was concentrated in the capitals of metropolitan areas (Warsaw, St. Petersburg), the Ukrainian family created its own folk culture – fairy tale, song, dance, and too much nurturing its mother tongue.
 On this basis, a sense of ethnic identity was asserted, which helped to preserve its authenticity and at the same time promoted family reunification.

 It was noted above that the Ukrainian family has always been characterized by the democratism of relations – as a manifestation of a kind of natural kindness that characterized the nature of its members.
 This feature of Ukrainian family can be traced back to the end of IV century in the life of the ancient ancestors of the Slavs – Antes (Rosses).
 Like spirituality, their democracy developed under the influence of certain natural factors – temperate climate, calm landscape, rich and fertile land and so on.
 Ancestors of Ukrainians have long been characterized by a lack of innate aggression that has been inherent in some of their neighbors.
-They showed a tendency to understand other people, perceived the world by heart, were able to put themselves in the place of others, showed hospitality to aliens.
+They showed a tendency to understand other people, perceived the world by heart, were able to put themselves in the place of others, showed hospitality to foreigners.
 These traits predetermined the early emergence of egalitarian (equal) marriage in Ukraine.

 In the Ukrainian family, the guardianship law took place for a long time.
 It also derived from the natural kindness of Ukrainian people and was focused to the elderly in the family, the helpless, the disabled, orphans etc. According to historians, Cossacks have always at first built a hospital and a school when they were starting a Sich construction.